gwtd3/gwt-d3/README.md

 Roadmap:

-1.0.0 (planned by the end of august)
+~~1.0.0 (planned by the end of august)~~
+A pre-release with the work done so far is going to be published very soon.
+More details in the next days...

 Continuous integration on <a href="https://gwt-d3.ci.cloudbees.com/job/CI%20of%20gwt-d3/">Cloudbees</a>: